 You may be excited to learn, then, that recent research has discovered ways that you can promote healthier and stronger connective tissues!
 You can delve deeper into the fascinating scientific details by reading the articles under the "Science" dropdown menu above—but here's the short version.

 Traditionally, tendons and ligaments were viewed as inert structures that did not respond to day-to-day training and nutrition, except in response to injury.
 Over the last decade, however, researchers have discovered that connective tissues are in fact “smart tissues” that can sense and adapt to chronic mechanical loading.
 By utilizing recently discovered training and nutritional interventions, climbers can develop stronger, stiffer ligaments, tendons, and muscle matrix that will increase performance (higher rate of force development and increase muscle efficiency) and reduce injury risk (via increasing collagen synthesis in tendons and ECM).
-These findings are revolutionary for a hard-training climber with the desire and discipline to employ these new technologies!
+These findings are revolutionary for a hard-training climber (or other serious athlete) with the desire and discipline to employ these new technologies!

 It's been shown that tendon and ligaments degrade slightly as a result of training and then regenerate to regain homeostasis and strengthen slightly during the recovery period (see Figure below).
 This is quite similar to the process by which contractile muscle fibers hypertrophy as a result of training—a critical difference between muscle and connective tissue, however, is the limited blood flow and nutrient supply available to tendons and ligaments.